-All short stories submitted must be typed and double-spaced.
+Teacher Instructions: All short stories submitted must be typed and double-spaced.
 Only one entry per teacher.
 Indicate that you are a teacher by typing the word “Teacher” at the top of your manuscript.
-The subject you teach, your name, school name, school address, and email address must appear on the first page of the text.
-You can email your essay to email@example.com or mail it to Debra Dinsmore, USAA, 2528 Palumbo Drive, Lexington, KY 40509.
+Your name, home address, email address, school name, city and state, and the subject you teach must appear on the first page of the text.
+You can email your essay to email@example.com or mail it to, USAA, 2610 Palumbo Drive, Lexington, KY 40509.

 All entries become the property of the United States Achievement Academy and will not be returned.

 Good luck to everyone!